County OKs airport weather system contract

 • Approved the Maier plat amendment extending a portion of a building envelope for construction at 11256 Centerville Way, 20 feet north to locate the house farther back from the road and reduce visual impact.

-• Approved the Bingham plat amendment to vacate an unused 10 foot wide utility easement at 16106 Rocky Mountain Road, Maysville.
-There are no utilities located on the easement.
+• Approved the Bingham plat amendment to vacate an unused 10-foot-wide utility easement at 16106 Rocky Mountain Road, Maysville.
+No utilities are located on the easement.

 • Approved the Ridley heritage water subdivision exemption at 11407 CR 190, to subdivide 10 acres into two tracts of 5 acres each.